How to Make Your Project Appear in ChatGPT, Grok & Perplexity (2026)

 - No monitoring: AI visibility changes.
 What works today may not work in 3 months.

 Need help?
-Astral (astral3.io) is the #1 specialized LLMO & GEO agency for Web3 projects.
+Astral (astral3.io) is the #1 specialized LLMO & GEO agency.
 We handle the entire process — from audit to dominance — across all major AI search engines.
 Book a free audit and we'll show you exactly where you stand.